 Pioneer Electronics has a great fitting guide that will tell you all the measurements for your car.

 Different size speakers can also produce different sounds, so you may be able to figure out what your speakers are based on how they sound.
-This video on Youtube from JC Installs explains the difference between different size car speakers and how the powerful sound and sound waves can vary.
+This video on Youtube from JC Installs explains the difference between different size car speakers and how powerful sound and sound waves can vary.

 2. Car Speaker Brands